|Funding Program:||Investment Road and Rail Program

 |Corridor:||Melbourne - Adelaide

-The Australian Government is contributing $4.5 million towards the $9 million project.
+The Australian Government has committed $7.1 million towards this project.

 Disclaimer: The material contained in this site is made available